THE MASSACHUSETTS RULE GETS FLUSHED

 Now, boys and girls, these are hard facts.
-We aren’t dealing with the Schwalbachs, who were perfectly fit and reasonably flush, complaining about a few twigs and leaves to an underfunded cemetery association (read last Friday’s post).
-Here, we have a dramatis personae that includes, as protagonist, a pathos-inducing poor woman caring for an invalid, and as antagonist, a soulless corporation destroying her happy home, dropped limb by dropped limb by rotten roof by clogged sewer.
+We aren’t dealing with the Schwalbachs, who were perfectly fit and reasonably flush, complaining about a few twigs and leaves to an underfunded cemetery association.
+Here, we have a dramatis personae that includes – as protagonist – a pathos-inducing poor woman caring for an invalid sibling, and – as antagonist – a soulless corporation destroying her happy home, one dropped limb by one dropped limb by one rotten roof by one clogged sewer at a time.
 And we’ve got some real damages, too.
 You try knocking on the neighbor’s door eight times a day and night to use the ‘loo, and see how you feel.
 Did the Massachusetts Rule have any chance of survival in the face of this heart-wrenching tale?

 Of course not.
 The evil slumlord defendant (and we don’t know that to be true, but the story has a life of its own) argued that Tennessee followed the Massachusetts Rule.
 After all, it pointed out, Gloria was free to fire up her Husqvarna and clamber out onto her roof herself to cut down the offending limbs.
 Tennessee law firmly established that her remedies were limited to Massachusetts-style “self help.”
 That means Gloria should get nothing for the hole in her roof, nothing for her falling plaster, nothing for her waterlogged stove, and nothing for the sewage bubbling in her bathtub.